 - Only 2% of sales happen at the first meeting.

-Deploy the capability to personalize interactions with prospects.
+Deploy the capability to personalize interactions with prospects to close sale.

 - 93% of buyers are more likely to engage if a salesperson provides personalized communications.